pierrebeaucamp/athena/pages/chromeos-from-a-devops-standpoint.md

 Chromebooks are cheap (except for the Pixel), run fast and have a great battery.
 In fact, their battery will last through the whole day (that's 12 hours, not 8 like Apple or MS will tell you).
 They run on Linux, more specifically a modified version of Gentoo, with a custom boot process and a custom window manager (No X11).

-So, for 200$, I got a modern and fast Linux laptop with good build quality and *no driver issues*!
+So, for 200 Dollar, I got a modern and fast Linux laptop with good build quality and *no driver issues*!
 This alone convinced me to give it a try.

 ## Developer mode
 ChromeOS comes pretty locked down by default, which is a **good** thing.
 In my opinion, no regular user should have root privileges, ever (see Android as a good example).
 To unlock more advanced features, you need to set the OS in *developer mode*.
 Once in developer mode, the computer will display a warning on every boot and offer you to restore the OS.
 This annoys a lot of people, but again, it's a **good** thing.
 Developers are a minority and this feature adds security for everyone.